Natalie Batalha: Presentations

 Batalha presented 'A Planet for Goldilocks' at Talks at Google in 2016.
 She presented 'From Lava Worlds to Living Worlds' at Breakthrough Initiatives in 2019.

 Recognition

+In 2011, Batalha was awarded NASA's Exceptional Public Service Medal for outstanding leadership of the Kepler Science Team.

 In 2017, Batalha and two other exoplanet scientists were named to Time Magazine's 100 Most Influential People in the World.

 In the same year, Batalha won Smithsonian Magazine's American Ingenuity Award in Physical Sciences.

+In 2018, Batalha received the UC Santa Cruz Alumni Achievement award.

+In 2019, Batalha earned an honorary doctorate from the Faculty of Science and Technology at the University of Uppsala, Sweden.

-She was elected a member of the American Academy of Arts and Sciences in 2019 and a Legacy Fellow of the American Astronomical Society in 2020.
+Batalha was elected a member of the American Academy of Arts and Sciences in 2019 and a Legacy Fellow of the American Astronomical Society in 2020.

+In 2020, Batalha was appointed as a UC Presidential Chair for her work on the UCSC Astrobiology Initiative.

+Batalha has been awarded several named lectureships, including the James T. Bunyan Lecturer (2011, Stanford University), the Rittenhouse Lecturer (2015, University of Pennsylvania), the Walter Stibbs Lecturer (2016, University of Sydney), the Beatrice Hill Tinsley Lecturer (2017, New Zealand), the Carl Sagan Distinguished Lecturer (2018, Cornell University), the Celsius Lecturer, (2018, Uppsala University), the John N. Bahcall Distinguished Lecturer (2019, Space Telescope Science Institute), and the UCSC Faculty Research Lecturer (2024, University of California, Santa Cruz).